MEDIUM PEEL : FOR BEAUTIFUL SKIN

 How a medium peel session works

-A medium peel is performed in a medical practice by an experienced doctor.
+The medium peel takes place in a medical office and is performed by an experienced physician.

-Before the session, a consultation is necessary to assess the patient’s specific needs and confirm the suitability of this peel for their skin and aesthetic goals.
+Before the medium peel session, a consultation makes it possible to assess the patient’s specific needs and ensure that this peel is suitable for their skin and aesthetic goals.

-On the day of the peel, it’s best to come to the clinic without makeup, contact lenses, or any cream applied to the face.
-Men should shave the night before.
-Before applying the peeling solution, the skin is thoroughly cleansed to remove impurities or residues.
+On the day of the peel, it is preferable to come to the office without makeup, without contact lenses, and without having applied cream to the face.
+Men should shave the evening before.

-The exfoliating agent—usually trichloroacetic acid (TCA)—is then applied evenly to the area being treated.
-The patient may feel a slight tingling or a temporary burning sensation.
-Depending on the desired depth of penetration, local anesthesia may or may not be used.
+The exfoliating agent, usually trichloroacetic acid (TCA), is applied evenly to the area to be treated.
+The patient may feel a slight tingling or temporary burning sensation.
+Depending on the chosen depth of penetration, local anesthesia may or may not be performed.

-The number of passes and duration of application are adjusted based on skin type and the condition being treated.
+The number of passes and the application time depend on the skin type and the indication being treated.

-The peel acts immediately, causing intense redness and a whitening of the skin (known as “frosting”).
+The peel has an immediate effect : intense redness and a whitening of the skin (frost) appear.

-The procedure for a medium laser peel is similar to that of a chemical peel, but it uses laser energy to exfoliate the superficial and medium layers of the skin.
+The procedure for a medium laser peel is similar to a chemical peel, but the exfoliation of the superficial and medium layers of the skin is achieved through the action of laser energy.

-• The heat generated during the laser treatment helps tighten the skin.
+• The heat generated during a laser treatment tightens the skin.
 The laser significantly improves skin laxity.

-• For equal results, laser peels involve fewer complications and milder after-effects compared to chemical peels.
+• With equivalent results, laser peeling leads to fewer complications and lighter after-effects than chemical peeling.

-After cleansing the skin, the laser beam is applied in a controlled and precise manner, adjusting the depth of exfoliation according to the patient’s needs.
-The laser stimulates skin regeneration by removing dead cells and boosting collagen production.
-This method is less invasive than a traditional chemical peel and offers faster recovery, while delivering visible results in terms of skin smoothing, brightening, and texture improvement.
+After a thorough cleansing of the area to be treated, the laser beam is precisely and carefully passed over the targeted surface, making it possible to adjust the depth of exfoliation according to the patient’s specific needs.
+This process stimulates skin regeneration by removing dead cells and promoting collagen production.
+Less invasive than a traditional chemical peel, it allows for faster recovery while providing visible results in terms of smoothing, brightening, and overall improvement in skin quality.

 Precautions before a medium peel